ftsrg/theta/doc/CEGAR-algorithms.md

 The pruning strategy controls which portion of the abstract state space is discarded during refinement.
 * `FULL`: The whole abstract reachability graph (ARG) is pruned and abstraction is completely restarted with the new precision.
 * `LAZY`: The ARG is only pruned back to the first point where refinement was applied.
+(See [Lazy abstraction](https://dl.acm.org/doi/10.1145/565816.503279).)

 It is recommended to first try `LAZY` and fall back to `FULL` if there is no refinement progress (seemingly infinite iterations with the same counterexample).